Migration and development

-This core course offers students the opportunity to combine study and analysis of critical perspectives on development and the increasingly important and related field of migration studies.
-The course will address the political economy of migration from a historical perspective, major trends in migration theories, and different forms of and approaches to the study of migration and displacement.
-Moving beyond a narrow preoccupation with the direct and causal linkages between migration and development, the course interrogates the academic and policy discourses underpinning each, and explores some of the ways in which historical, socio-political and globalizing forces construct migration contexts and environments, and how these are navigated and challenged by migrants themselves.
+This core module offers students the opportunity to combine study and analysis of critical perspectives on development and the increasingly important and related field of migration studies.
+The module will address the political economy of migration from a historical perspective, major trends in migration theories, and different forms of and approaches to the study of migration and displacement.
+Moving beyond a narrow preoccupation with the direct and causal linkages between migration and development, the module interrogates the academic and policy discourses underpinning each, and explores some of the ways in which historical, socio-political and globalizing forces construct migration contexts and environments, and how these are navigated and challenged by migrants themselves.

 Specific topics include sedentarism and the study of migration; history and colonialism; nations, states and territories; seasonal and labour migration, irregular migration, circular migration; diverse forms of forced migration, including trafficking; models of immigration and emigration and their consequences; diasporas and transnationalism; policy understandings of and responses to migration, and transformations in the north and south.

 One notable feature of the assessment of this module is that in addition to coursework essays and an unseen examination, students are asked to participate in team based project work.
 This will result in the collaborative production of a 3000 word migration related research report on a topic selected by students and approved in advance by the module convenor.